UPDATE: I'm open to remote positions. I have 7 years of experience working remotely. I'm currently living in Phoenix, Arizona

 I was assigned to Splunk San Jose by Virtusa staffing agency.
 I built the MVP version of a new interactive tool (web application) managed by the Marketing team.
 I completed the project in time, got congratulations from multiple managers for the quality of my work and the way I handled it (love to get things done).
 I worked with Sketch and Invision.
 I also used ProtoPie to explain the user experience to the engineering team.

 I was the Design Lead at MacWeb for almost a year.
-I created the logo of the company and the new website.
-I built it with ExpressionEngine CMS and some extensions for the e-commerce section.
-I worked on the consistency of the branding and the user experience for all products and services.
+I created the branding of the company and the new website.
+I worked on the consistency of the user experience for all products and services.
 I joined the company because I have a strong passion about Apple products and servers.
+UPDATE AUGUST 2020: the company is now getting a record level of sales.
+Customers love the simplicity, the user experience and the quality of the services.

 I was helping a very nice startup.
 I believe in the concept and the people.
 Both are very important for the success of a product.
 I was leading the design direction for the company and the product.
 I designed the logo, the website and the UI/UX of the app.
 CoffeeNow is about connecting people sharing the same interests when they have nothing to do.
 Visit the website for more information.